 A better alt text would be “Company”.

 Now, people know the image will take them to the home page.
 It’s not necessary to add “home page” as screen reader customers know what it means.
 Treat linked images as links.

 The Problem with Animated GIFs

 This is a growing problem on social media and websites.
 It’s cute at first.
 But it quickly gets annoying.
 For some folks, it can be downright sickening.

 The guilty party?
 Animated GIFs.
 These are short clips that repeat.
 They’re everywhere: posts, avatars, comments, emails, and presentations.

 I’ve posted my share on Twitter.
 That’s only because Twitter has an Accessibility setting that allows you to turn off autoplay.
 If you want to see the GIF, select it and it’ll play.
 Select it again and it stops.
 Facebook works the same way.

 On LinkedIn, turning off autoplay prevents videos from playing.
 But that’s not the case for animated GIFs.
 They run endlessly until you get them off the screen.

 Flashing, animation, slideshows, and other motions are no joke.
-They can trigger seizures (photosensitive epilepsy), migraines, and vertigo for people with vestibular conditions.
+They can trigger seizures (photosensitive epilepsy), migraines, and vertigo in people with vestibular conditions.

 According to Vestibular Disorders Association, 35 percent of U.S. adults over 40 have some vestibular dysfunction.
 Wow!